Antony Blinken: Foreign policy positions

 Blinken opposed the United Kingdom's separation from the European Union and referred to it as a "total mess" with consequences adverse to U.S. interest.
 Blinken expressed concern over perceived human rights violations in Egypt under the presidency of Abdel Fattah el-Sisi.
 He condemned the arrest of three employees for the Egyptian Initiative for Personal Rights organization, saying that "meeting with foreign diplomats is not a crime.
 Nor is peacefully advocating for human rights."
 Referring to the re-instated Islamic Emirate of Afghanistan, declared by the Taliban following their 2021 capture of Kabul, Blinken has stated that the United States will not recognize any government that harbors terrorist groups or that does not uphold basic human rights.

 During a visit to Tel Aviv following the Hamas attack on Israel, Blinken promised to help defend Israel "as long as America exists."
 Blinken said that "Israel has the right, indeed the obligation, to defend itself and to ensure that this never happens again."
 He rejected calls for a ceasefire in the Gaza war but said he supported "humanitarian pauses" to deliver aid to the people of the Gaza Strip.
 Supporters of the Palestinian cause established an encampment outside Blinken's home in McLean, Virginia, named 'Kibbutz Blinken.'

 Other activities

+Film producing

+During the 1990s, Blinken was briefly involved in film producing.
+He was an associate producer on the 1995 film The Addiction, directed by Abel Ferrara.